 Well, I made it through the first seven challenges.
-As proof of completion, my helloworld.html file was uploaded, via FTP and is now available at
+As proof of completion, my helloworld.html page, was uploaded, via FTP and available here.

 Webmaking 101 was a very basic, introductory course.
 However, by going back to the basics I was able to refresh myself on at least one tag and was able to interact with others, sharing similar interests.

-I will likely continue using P2PU from time to time; if for nothing other than to stay refreshed on the various web coding standards.
-Having 15 years of experience, I’ll probably spend some time, trying to help others learn as well.
+I will continue to use P2PU, as a way to stay refreshed on the various web code.
+With my 15 years of experience, I’ll probably spend some time, trying to help others learn as well.
 I may even become a mentor.

 I do think P2PU deserves a look, by education systems and by you.
-Even if the current options do not present anything you want/need to learn, you could absolutely help others learn; that is after all, what P2PU is all about.
+Even if you cannot learn anything from within the P2PU system, you could help others learn.
+After all, that is what Peer 2 Peer University is all about.

 This post represents the required post for P2PU: Webmaking 101 – You’re Live.